samanthashleyrose/Note-Taker/README.md

 5. **Manage Notes**
 -  To remove a note, either select the trash can icon next to the note's title or open the note and click 'Delete Note' in the upper right corner.
 - *Note: Deleted notes cannot be retrieved, so exercise caution when removing them.*

+See [Features](#features) for a video demonstrating these steps.

+## Features

+**Effortless Note Creation:** Write and save notes with a simple and intuitive interface. <br>
+**Secure Storage:** Utilizes an Express.js backend to store and retrieve note data from a JSON file. <br>
+**User-Friendly Design:** Enjoy a smooth and user-friendly experience for efficient note management.

+insert demo video here

 ## How to Contribute